-We seek to bring to life the Gospel vision of hope, love, justice and compassion.
+We seek to bring to life the Gospel vision of love, justice, compassion and hope.
 We answer God's call to act with compassion, and promote fullness of life for all persons and communities; we give special attention to our neighbours who are poor, marginalised and most vulnerable through our commitment to justice.
 By our service, we strive to transform hurt into hope.